Sobhangh/IDP-Z3/homepage/index.rst

 ============

 The IDP-Z3 tools implement a knowledge base system combining the `Microsoft Z3 solver <https://github.com/Z3Prover/z3>`_ and a grounder developed in-house, supporting the IDP language.
+It is developed by the Knowledge Representation group at KU Leuven in Leuven, Belgium.

 Projects
 --------